-- (a) Calculate CO2, CH4 and N2O combustion and flaring emissions (i.e., kraft or soda chemical recovery furnace, sulfite chemical recovery combustion unit, stand-alone semichemical recovery combustion unit, or kraft or soda pulp mill lime kiln) using the calculation methods in ON.23, ON24. - (b) For make-up chemical use, calculate CO2 emissions by using the GGQM in section 12.A.2 of the GGQR. - (c) For wastewater emissions, calculate CO2 emissions by using the GGQM in section 12.A.3 of the GGQR.
+- (a) Calculate CO2, CH4 and N2O combustion and flaring emissions (i.e., kraft or soda chemical recovery furnace, sulfite chemical recovery combustion unit, stand-alone semichemical recovery combustion unit, or kraft or soda pulp mill lime kiln) using the calculation methods in ON.23, ON.24. - (b) For make-up chemical use, calculate CO2 emissions by using the GGQM in section 12.A.2 of the GGQR.
+If the OBPSR applies to the covered facility, any references in the GGQR to methods under the OBPSR are considered to be part of the sections of the GGQR referenced in this section. - (c) For wastewater emissions, calculate CO2 emissions by using the GGQM in section 12.A.3 of the GGQR.
+If the OBPSR applies to the covered facility, any references in the GGQR to methods under the OBPSR are considered to be part of the sections of the GGQR referenced in this section.